-Our executive compensation program is continuously reviewed for peer group alignment and strategic relevance as part of a process that includes ongoing stockholder engagement.
-At the annual meeting in 2019, our say-on-pay proposal was approved by over 93% of the voted shares, indicating strong stockholder support.
-Consequently, changes have not been extensive.
-To ensure alignment with our three-year financial plan, we have moved our long-term performance-based incentives (PARSUs) to a single three-year performance period with full vesting only after three years of service and achievement of financial goals for that timeframe.
-We are also changing relative TSR from a standalone measure to a “modifier” on earnouts determined based on the three-year performance period.
-We feel that this will increase focus on line-of-sight strategic performance while continuing close alignment between stockholder value creation and real pay delivery.
+- Starting with new grants in fiscal 2020, to ensure alignment with our three-year financial plan, we moved our performance-adjusted restricted stock units (PARSUs) to incorporate a three-year average EPS performance with full vesting only after three years of service and achievement of financial goals for that timeframe.
+We changed relative TSR from a standalone measure to a “payout modifier” determined based on cumulative three-year performance.
+We determined that this change increased focus on line-of-sight strategic performance while continuing close alignment between stockholder value creation and real pay delivery.

 Role of the HRC Committee and its Advisor

-The HRC Committee continued to retain FW Cook as its independent consultant during fiscal 2019, and to work with them and management on all aspects of our pay program for senior executives.
+The HRC Committee continued to retain FW Cook as its independent consultant during fiscal 2021, and to work with them and management on all aspects of our pay program for senior executives.
 The HRC Committee makes recommendations regarding the CEO’s compensation to the independent members of the Board for approval, and reviews and approves the compensation of the remaining Section 16 officers, including our NEOs.
-Each HRC Committee member is an independent non-employee Director with significant experience in executive compensation matters.
+Each HRC Committee member is an independent non-employee Director with significant expertise in executive compensation matters.